BishopFox/sliver-gui/README.md

 ⚠️ THIS PROJECT IS PRE-ALPHA AND FOR DEVELOPERS ONLY ⚠️

-The GUI client is NOT feature complete, expect bugs and missing features.
-Please do not file bug reports for missing functionality.
+* The GUI client is NOT feature complete, expect bugs and missing features.
+* Please do not open any issues/bug reports on this repo unless it's related to a pull request.
+* There's no documentation or tutorials aside from this readme.

 [![Tagged Release](https://github.com/BishopFox/sliver-gui/actions/workflows/autorelease.yml/badge.svg)](https://github.com/BishopFox/sliver-gui/actions/workflows/autorelease.yml) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)